 Since our inception, we have incurred significant losses on an aggregate basis.
-We have not yet commercialized any of our product candidates, which are in various phases of preclinical and clinical development, and we do not expect to generate revenue from sales of any products for several years, if at all.
-Prior to the IPO, we financed our operations through private placements of our preferred stock and, to a lesser extent, through payments received under a collaboration agreement.
-Since our inception through December 31, 2019, we had received \$50.0 million in net proceeds from our IPO, \$131.2 million from our sales of preferred stock, \$34.9 million from the collaboration agreement, and \$23.8 million in net proceeds from the sale of common stock and warrants in a private placement that closed on April 2, 2019.
-As of December 31, 2019, we had cash, cash equivalents and investments of \$18.3 million.
+We have not yet commercialized any product candidate, including ALRN-6924, which is in clinical development, and we do not expect to generate revenue from sales of any products for several years, if at all.
+We have financed our operations through sales of common stock in our initial public offering and follow-on public offerings, sales of common stock and warrants in a private placement, sales of common stock in "at-the-market" offerings under the Capital on Demand Sales Agreements, sales of common stock under our equity line with LPC, sales of preferred stock prior to our initial public offering and payments received under a collaboration agreement.
+As of December 31, 2020, we had cash, cash equivalents and investments of \$13.8 million.